EdgeConnect SD-WAN Reference Design

 - Determine fiber port, power supply, and HA requirements.

-- Identify if advanced features are required, such as advanced security or Boost.
+- Identify if advanced features are required, such as Dynamic Threat Defense (DTD) or Boost.

 - Select the appliance that supports the requirements:

 Note: WAN bandwidth assumes bidirectional traffic (symmetric uplink and downlink).
-For total WAN throughput (Rx+Tx), multiple these numbers by 2.
+For total WAN throughput (Rx+Tx), multiple these numbers times 2.

 Transceivers

 EdgeConnect SD-WAN gateways have been certified to operate with the following transceivers.
-Use the table below to verify selected transceivers support physical connectivity.
+Use the table to verify that the selected transceiver(s) supports physical connectivity.

 Transceiver SKU | Description |